A dynamic scheme for generating number squeezing in Bose-Einstein condensates through nonlinear interactions: Introduction

-{\it Introduction.---} The experimental realization of Bose-Einstein condensates (BECs) has allowed the creation of macroscopic quantum systems that are highly controllable, and hence provide an excellent system to test predictions of many body quantum dynamics.
+The experimental realization of Bose-Einstein condensates (BECs) has allowed the creation of macroscopic quantum systems that are highly controllable, and hence provide an excellent system to test predictions of many body quantum dynamics.
 The generation of nonclassical states in BECs, such as number squeezed states, would allow for measurements of particle number statistics that differ from classical predictions \cite{scully_book}.
-However, while the motional state of the atoms is reasonably simple to manipulate, the quantum statistics referring to the number of particles present is difficult to control, with BECs typically produced with a large ($5\%$) shot to shot variation in the number.
-The generation of nonclassical states in BECs is currently of great interest \cite{oberthaler_nature}, as it could potentially enhance the sensitivity of atomic interferometers \cite{dowling} used to measure electric, magnetic, gravitational fields, accelerations, and atomic interactions.
+However, while the motional state of the atoms is reasonably simple to manipulate, the quantum statistics governing the number distribution of the particles is difficult to control, with BECs typically produced with a large ($5\%$) shot-to-shot variation in the number.
+The generation of nonclassical states in BECs is currently of great interest \cite{oberthaler_nature}, as it could potentially enhance the sensitivity of atomic interferometers \cite{dowling} used to measure electric, magnetic, and gravitational fields, accelerations, and atomic interactions.
 The generation of nonclassical states also provides a method for testing the fidelity of recent quantum state transfer schemes \cite{bohh_tele}, and an atom laser produced from a number squeezed BEC will have a reduced linewidth \cite{mattias_qlinewidth}.

 The generation of nonclassical states via self-interaction in samples of cold atoms has been considered before \cite{wuster, kerrsqueezy1, sorensen, dutton, sinatra, nandi}.
 The schemes proposed in \cite{wuster} and \cite{kerrsqueezy1} describe the generation of quadrature squeezing, which requires the use of a well-defined phase reference in order to be observed.
 A well-defined phase reference is difficult to obtain in atom optical systems, especially in the presence of strong nonlinearities, which are required to produce the quadrature squeezing, thus making the schemes somewhat unrealistic.
 In addition, both of these schemes assume the BEC is initially in a coherent state, rather than a more realistic statistical mixture of coherent states with random phases. \cite{sorensen, dutton, sinatra} have demonstrated that the atomic nonlinearity can be used to generate number difference squeezing, creating a state with angular momentum projection below the standard quantum limit (spin squeezing).
 These schemes assume that the total number of particles is initially well defined.
 Recently, Esteve \etal \cite{oberthaler_nature} have directly observed squeezing in the number difference between two adjacent lattice sites.